qmk/qmk_firmware/docs/platformdev_rp2040.md

 ## Double-tap reset boot-loader entry :id=double-tap

 The double-tap reset mechanism is an alternate way in QMK to enter the embedded mass storage UF2 boot-loader of the RP2040.
-It works by a fast double-tap of the reset pin on start up, which is similar to the behavior of AVR Pro Micros.
-This feature activated by default for the Pro Micro RP2040 board, but has the be configured otherwise.
-To activate it add the following options to your keyboards `config.h` file:
+It enables bootloader entry by a fast double-tap of the reset pin on start up, which is similar to the behavior of AVR Pro Micros.
+This feature activated by default for the Pro Micro RP2040 board, but has to be configured for other boards.
+To activate it, add the following options to your keyboards `config.h` file:

 ```c
 #define RP2040_BOOTLOADER_DOUBLE_TAP_RESET // Activates the double-tap behavior